Policy management

 Review and customize

 The recommendation includes confidence scores for each section.
-Focus your review on low-confidence mappings where the system was uncertain about the correct card action mapping:Best Practices
+Focus your review on low-confidence mappings where the system was uncertain about the correct card action mapping:Best practices

 Start with warn mode